Manishearth/compiletest-rs/README.md

 config.link_deps();
 ```

-Note that `link_deps()` should not be used if any of the added paths contain
+Note that `link_deps()` panics if any of the added paths contain spaces, as
-spaces, as these are currently not handled correctly.
+these are currently not handled correctly.

 Example
 -------